BS in Urban Affairs

 - MET UA 301 Introduction to Urban Affairs

-- MET UA 503 Environmental Health and Safety Management
+- MET UA 503 Housing and Community Development

-- MET UA 509 Urban and Public Finance and Budgeting
+- MET UA 509 Public Finance and Urban Infrastructure

 Choose six courses (24 credits) from offerings of the urban affairs program in the Department of Applied Social Sciences.
 Courses are selected with the approval of the urban affairs faculty advisor and must form a coherent policy major in areas such as housing and community development, environmental management, health and human services, or public policy analysis and administration.

-Please check with your Academic Counselor in Undergraduate Student Services for an approved listing of Urban Affairs electives and related courses.
+Please check with your Academic Counselor in the office of Enrollment & Student Success for an approved listing of Urban Affairs electives and related courses.

 Choose two courses (8 credits) from disciplines other than urban affairs (choose from the following or substitute courses approved by the department coordinator):